spark-app-studio/TripPenguin/security/SECURITY_FIXES_APPLIED.md

 # Security Fixes Applied - November 2025

 ## Overview
-This document details all critical security vulnerabilities that have been identified and FIXED in the TripPirate application following a comprehensive security audit.
+This document details all critical security vulnerabilities that have been identified and FIXED in the TripPenguin application following a comprehensive security audit.

 ---